NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Online or telephone banking

-Most financial institutions let you set up payments to be sent to the Canada Revenue Agency (CRA) on pre-set dates.
+Most financial institutions let you set up payments to be sent to the CRA on pre-set dates.
 Businesses have to make their remittances using a business bank account.
 If you are remitting, your options will display according to the business number provided, for example, corporation tax, GST/HST, payroll deductions, non-residents.

 Make sure you correctly enter your non-resident account number and the period the remittance covers.
 For help remitting your non-resident deductions through online banking, please contact your financial institution.

-My Payment is an electronic payment service offered by the CRA that uses Interac Online to allow businesses to make payments directly to the CRA from their bank account.
+My Payment is an electronic payment service offered by the CRA that uses Visa Debit or Interac Online to for individuals and businesses to make payments directly to the CRA from their bank access cards.
 Your transaction total cannot be more than the daily withdraw limit that your financial institution set.

 Use this service to make payments to one or more CRA accounts, from your personal or business account, in one simple transaction.
 For more information, go to My Payment - save time, pay online!.